To book Daniel Hulme please contact your JLA Agent.

-After studying computer and cognitive science, as well as management and computational complexity, Daniel has since balanced work in both academia, public and private sectors.
-He worked as a consultant for a range of technology companies in the UK and US.
-He’s worked on and founded advisory bodies and steering groups largely focused on the economic, employment and ethical implications of technology, data and AI.
-He’s also advised the UK Government on data use and worked with groups to foster entrepreneurship, learning and innovation in the private sector.
+After studying computer and cognitive science, as well as management and computational complexity, and gaining a doctorate in AI, Daniel has since balanced work in both academia, public and private sectors.
+He's worked as a consultant for a range of technology companies in the UK and US.
+He’s served on and founded advisory bodies and steering groups largely focused on the economic, employment and ethical implications of technology, data and AI.
+He’s advised the UK Government on data use and worked with groups to foster entrepreneurship, learning and innovation in the private sector.
+He's also contributed to numerous books, articles and podcasts on AI and the future of work.

 Exploring what AI is, and importantly what it is not, Daniel considers how true artificial intelligence won’t mirror the human brain, and won’t just be case of something that learns and calculates faster than we can.
 He dispels the myths whilst also alerting audiences to the potential problems.
 He suggest strategies to combat the demands for organisational change and the necessity for a new type of company and workplace that is not just open, ‘flatter’ and collaborative, but also inclusive.
 He looks at how these organisations can thrive, how they will innovate faster and more naturally, but also how the ethics and values of consumers and employees have to be incorporated.
 He also challenges people to reflect on how they use technology, and to understand why they may feel addicted to the sites such as Facebook and a world of likes and follows.